robinweser/react-controlled-form/docs/api/asSubmit.md

 ## Tips & Tricks

-* You may use `isValid` to change the visual appearance of your submit button.
+* You may use `isFormValid` to change the visual appearance of your submit button.
 This helps the user to better identify if the form can actually be submitted.
 For example, you may reduce the CSS `opacity` if it's invalid.